rancher/rancher-docs/README.md

 Our repository doesn't allow you to make changes directly to the `main` branch.
 Create a working branch and make pull requests from your fork to [rancher/rancher-docs](https://github.com/rancher/rancher-docs).

 For most updates, you'll need to edit a file in the `/docs` directory, which represents the ["Latest"](https://ranchermanager.docs.rancher.com/) version of our published documentation.
 The "Latest" version is a mirror of the most recently released version of Rancher.
-As of December 2023, the most recently released version of Rancher is 2.8.
+As of August 2024, the most recently released version of Rancher is 2.9.

 Whenever an update is made to `/docs`, you should apply the same change to the corresponding file in `/versioned_docs/version-2.8`.
 If a change only affects older versions, you don't need to mirror it to the `/docs` directory.